L9Manuel9/cybersecurity-skills/freelance-documents/GDPR compliance/README.md

 Then, I've Created Various documents where i made a  more in-depth Analysis of Key concepts.

-With the proper permission.
-Since now i've uploaded each Document as part of my Portfolio, make them available to everyone interested.
 I've Summarized each document content as follow:

 ## #1 This document outlines the three key competencies essential for GDPR compliance: legal, managerial, and cybersecurity.